wking/swc-boot-camps/ScientificPython.md

     np.all(patients[:, 1] == 0)
     np.sum(patients[:, 1] == 0)

-The last line gives us the number of uninfected patients.
+That last line gives us the number of uninfected patients.
 NumPy treats `True` as `1` and `False` as `0`:

     print True == 1
     print False == 0

-We can use these conditions to select data from our array, for example the number of infected patients:
+We can use these conditions to select data from our array, for example the number of infected patients on day 0:

+    sample = patients[ patients[:, 0] > 0 ]
+    sample.shape

+And on day 1:

     sample = patients[ patients[:, 1] > 0 ]
     sample.shape
-    print sample

 NumPy uses the array of 40 `True` and `False` as a mask., lines them up with the major axis of `patients`, and gives us just those rows where the mask is `True`.
 We can now do more arithmetic with this sub-array, such as finding the maximum white cell count for those people who were showing signs of infection on day 1: